leap-stc/ClimSim/README.md

 # ClimSim: An open large-scale dataset for training high-resolution physics emulators in hybrid multi-scale climate simulators

-This repository is the official implementation of **"ClimSim: An open large-scale dataset for training high-resolution physics emulators in hybrid multi-scale climate simulators"**.
-It contains the code necessary to downloading and process the data, in addition to the code used to create, train, and evaluate the baseline models in the paper.
+This repository contains the code necessary to download and preprocess the data, and create, train, and evaluate the baseline models in the paper.

 ![fig_1](./fig_1.png)

 ## Dataset Information

-Data from the multi-scale climate model (E3SM-MMF) simulations were saved at 20 minute intervals for 10 simulated years.
+Data from multi-scale climate model (E3SM-MMF) simulations were saved at 20 minute intervals for 10 simulated years.
 Two netCDF files (input and output) are produced at each timestep, totaling 525,600 files for each configuration.
 3 configurations of E3SM-MMF were run:

 1. **High-Resolution Real Geography**
     - 1.5&deg; x 1.5&deg; horizontal resolution (21,600 grid columns)